vexyenv/vexyenv/README.md

 ## 🧭 About Me

-I'm a self-taught Java developer with a passion for problem-solving and building meaningful projects.
+I'm constantly learning new languages with passion for problem-solving and building meaningful projects.
 Currently, I'm focusing on:

-- Mastering Java and Web Development
+- Mastering Python and Java
-- Exploring core concepts of Java and WebDev
+- Exploring core concepts of Python and Java
 - Building logic for problem solving

 ---